Tamil Eelam: Aspiration and Chelvanayakam

 In the 1970 election the United Front (UF) led by Sirimavo Bandaranaike came into power.
 The new government adopted two new policies that were considered discriminatory by the Tamil people.
 First, the government introduced a discriminatory system regulating university admissions, specifically targeted at reducing the intake of overachieving Tamils and other minorities in the Sri Lankan educational system.
 The scheme allotted up to 40% of the university placement to rural youth (primarily from Sinhalese areas).
 The government claimed that this was an affirmative action scheme to assist geographically disadvantaged students to gain tertiary education.
 According to K. M. de Silva, a historian, the system of standardisation of marks required the Tamil students to achieve higher marks than the Sinhalese students to get into university.
 A similar policy was adapted for employment in the public sector, leaving less than 10 percent of civil service jobs available to Tamil speakers.
 The Federal Party opposed these policies and Chelvanayakam resigned his parliamentary seat in October 1972.
-The new constitution in 1972 further exacerbated long standing grievances and sense of discrimination for the Sri Lankan Tamil people.
+The new constitution in 1972 further exacerbated long standing grievances and sense of discrimination for the Eelam Tamil people.
 This had emboldened younger Tamils to seek ways to form a Tamil homeland (nation) where the rights and freedoms of the Tamil people could be protected and nurtured.

 In 1973, Tamil parties' call for regional autonomy was replaced with the demand for a separate state called Tamil Eelam; Eelam is the ancient Tamil name for Sri Lanka.
 Two years later, in 1975, all Tamil political parties merged and became known as the Tamil United Liberation Front (TULF).
 In 1976, the first national convention of the Tamil United Liberation Front was held at Vaddukoddai, where the party adopted a unanimous resolution called the Vaddukodai Resolution.
 This resolution charged that the Sinhalese government, with the use of the constitution of 1972, had used its power to "deprive the Tamil nation of its territory, language, citizenship, economic life, opportunities of employment and education thereby destroying all the attributes of nationhood of the Tamil people."
 The resolution further called for the "Free, Sovereign, Secular Socialist State of TAMIL EELAM".